ahykono/ytdl-nodejs/README.md

 Default file format is set to `m4a` <br>

 ### Known issues
-\- Video download will abort thus the file will remain corrupt while it's still streamable up to a point in the seekbar <br>
+\- Video download will abort halfway thus the file will become corrupt while it's still streamable up to a point <br>
 \- Audio works but sometimes will fail to download entirely (Fix: delete empty file & retry)

 ### Note